GabeOS-Arch/GabeOS/README.md

 ## Are we fr dawg

 Yes.
 Unfortunately.
-This is also NOT rolling release, fuck you.
+This is also NOT rolling release.
 I'm a student with no life.
 G e t.
 R e a l.

+### final words of encouragement

+DON'T TOUCH MY PIZZA AND DON'T TOUCH MY JELLY
+I'LL GIGGITY LOIS AND MURDER R. KELLY